khourious/labstuffs/nanopore/ONT/README.md

 - Perform real-time analysis using RAMPART.

-- Perform high accuracy basecall using guppy_basecaller.
+- Perform high accuracy basecalling using guppy_basecaller.

 - Do demultiplexing using guppy_barcoder.